kylepierce/pickk-baseball/README.md

 pm2 status
 ```

-In order to deploy the application on the stage server call:
+In order to deploy the application on the stage or production server call:
 ```
 #!bash

-pm2 deploy stage
+./bin/deploy stag
+or
+./bin/deploy prod
 ```

 In order to restart the application on the stage or production server call: